nhojpatrick/jenkinsci_azure-acs-plugin/README.md

    corresponding value if they exists in the environment variables.
 1. If the configurations needs to pull images from private repository, click the "Docker Container Registry Credentials..." button and add them one by one.
-   * For Kubernetes, you can enter the secret name.
+   * For Kubernetes, you can enter the secret name and the namespace where the secret will be created based on the credentials configured.
 The credentials you provided will be consolidated into a Secret resource in your Kubernetes cluster with the name you provided.
 You can use that secret in your Kubernetes configuration.

       You can use variables in the secret name (e.g., `$BUILD_NUMBER`), to generate a secret specific to a build.
       The name will be exposed as environment variable `KUBERNETES_SECRET_NAME` and you can use that in your